WheelchairDriver.com

 Power Wheelchair (PowerChair) or a Manual Wheelchair?
 You have got to be kidding!
 This applies Paraplegics or Quadriplegics, or any other problem that means you don't have the use of legs work for walking at all.
 Detailed PowerChair Only Menu Another good reason!

-There are some things that you just HAVE to have in order to function properly in society as a Paraplegic/similar.
+There are some things that you just HAVE to have in order to function properly in society as a Paraplegic or similar.
 A GOOD powerchair is one of them.
-Most are NOT good however.
+Most power wheelchairs are NOT good however...

-You may have to organise this because nobody else will.
+You have to organise this yourself because nobody else will.

 I like to be able to run my house and live on my own independently or with my girlfriend.
 I don't want to rely on her or anyone else.
-I do NOT like being held back or prevented from having a normal life by the system or by lack of some essential equipment.
-With it (PowerChair) am able.
+I do NOT like being held back or prevented from having a normal easy life by the system or by lack of some essential equipment.
+With it a GOOD PowerChair I am able.
 Without it I cannot function EFFECTIVELY.
+Every little thing I do is a fight.
+E.G. Dog walking.
+Grass cutting.
+Carrying a coffee from the kitchen to the PC...
+You name it and its much more awkward in a manual chair.

 I hear it every time I go back to the spinal injuries unit and in other wheelchair users homes that I visit.
-They are *brainwashed*.
+They are simply *brainwashed*.
 The seed was planted in the typical spinal injuries rehab unit.
 Every Paraplegic "knows" that they use manual wheelchairs and Quadriplegics "need" powered wheelchairs...: So a Para using a PowerChair is just "wrong" isn't it?
 Actually NO its ridiculous!
 Blame your rehab for this attitude.
+They simply cant accept the obvious logic on this page.
+In the same way that religious people cant accept obvious scientific truth.

 Nobody likes to think they were brainwashed, but in this country at least, it happens.
-Its not a conscious thing perhaps but they haven't changed with the times.
+Its not a conscious thing done on purpose perhaps but they (the OTs, physios, professionals, haven't changed with the times.
 Every Paraplegic goes through a type of production line in hospital as they recover.
 Takes many months to over a year.

-My time was 1997 was in Sheffield in the UK.
+My time was 1996 was in Sheffield in the UK.
 A spinal injuries unit.
 The Osborn Unit.
 All Physios and OT's (Occupational Therapists) are trained - probably quite innocently - to be this way.
 They really believe a manual wheelchair is a better bet (or cheaper bet) than a powered one for someone whose arms work but whose legs don't.
 They cannot see how much it holds back everything you do.
-If I knew how useful (some) powerchairs were I would have had one before I was paralysed.
+If I knew how useful (some) powerchairs were I would have had one even before I was paralysed!
+Ok well maybe not!

 They are seen as "bigger", "bulkier" and less manoeuvrable.
 Well the good news is that not all are.
 Most are!

-It is (can be and mine all are) both smaller, shorter and more manoeuvrable indoors than a manual wheelchair is.
-Depends on your choice of chair!
-Most are crap.
+It is (mine all are) both smaller, shorter and more manoeuvrable indoors than a manual wheelchair is.
+Depends on your choice of chair though!
+Most are truly evil handling underpowered, badly programmed bulky crap.
 This one here and this one are both mine.
 They are what I mean by sorting out your life!
 They seriously fit in my house better than my manual Kuschall wheelchair.
+They are tighter and more compact.

-They are both the same length and the same width to the inch that my sports manual wheelchair is.
+They are both the same length and the same width to the inch that my sports manual wheelchair is. but don't have the big wheels to get in the way.
 Some other power wheelchairs are the same size.
 Don't be deceived by the more bulky look, actually try a GOOD one!
 They are not necessarily bigger.

 Measure it if you don't believe me!
 And because the wheels are under you rather than alongside transfers are easier, turning in tight spaces is easier too.
-And you are a little higher up meaning its easier to talk, get served, be seen and its easier to carry a bowl of soup in one hand while driving through the house.
-Impossible like many things in a manual wheelchair.
+And you are a little higher up meaning its easier to talk, get served, be seen and its easier to carry a bowl of soup in one hand while driving through the house smoothly.
+Impossible like many things in a manual wheelchair without all sorts of antics and fights with doors...

-I can drive my van while sat in my powerchair, power my laptop from them, charge my camera or go to and from the pub miles away.
+I can drive my van while sat in my powerchair, power my laptop in the pub from it, charge my camera or go to and from the pub miles away in town quickly and easily.
 And the negatives?
 None.
 Really.
 Not one.
 Other than weight.
 Less punctures too.

 The nearest thing to a sensible argument for manual wheelchairs is "exercise".
-Tell that to all those paras that have ruined shoulders.
+Tell that to all those users that have ruined shoulders and cold, cut up hands.

 You were not designed to propel yourself with your hands or get them cut up or covered in dog shit!